tessel/t2-start/modules/ble.md

 <div class="row">
 <div class="large-6 columns">

-Plug the BLE module into either of Tessel's USB ports, then plug Tessel into your computer via USB.
+Plug Tessel into your computer via USB, then plug the BLE module into either of Tessel's USB ports.

 </div>
 <div class="large-6 columns">